Legendary Civil Rights Movement Symbol: The Black Power Fist

 It was later utilized by the Black Power movement as a gesture to signify the civil rights fight in the 1960s.
 It's also a strong deterrent that the Black Panther Party has embraced for years after.

-Decades later, this symbol still appears frequently in black movements in the United States.
+Decades later since its first appearance, this symbol still appears frequently in black movements in the United States.
 At the time, the civil rights movement of the early '60s had given birth to the Black Power movement of the late '60s.
 While the 1964 Civil Rights Act has improved Black people's position in the United States, racism and segregation have continued all over the US.
 The culmination of the protest against black rights was the assassination of prominent activist Martin Luther King in 1968.

 In that context, this symbol has made its world debut as the centerpiece of the 1968 Summer Olympics in Mexico City.
 During the medal ceremony of the 1968 Summer Olympics in Mexico, two black athletes Tommy Smith and John Carlos from the US team wore black gloves and raised their fists during the ceremony.